EPP vs. EDR: Understanding the Differences

 4. What is the difference between EDR vs EPP vs Antivirus?

 EDR (Endpoint Detection and Response) is often viewed as just being an extension of classical Antivirus—it is more than that.
 It monitors endpoint activity proactively and in real-time, analyzes behavior, and identifies threats.
-Gartner’s reviews show EDR solutions can respond to threats in 15 minutes, while traditional antivirus may take hours or days.
+Gartner’s reviews show that EDR solutions can respond to threats in 15 minutes, while traditional antivirus may take hours or days.

 EPP includes antivirus and various other security controls, such as firewalls and encryption.
 EPP offers protection from various threats, including malware and ransomware, whereas that is generally what antivirus is involved in—detection and eradication of malware.